uon-language/specification/spec.md

 ## Raw Conversion

-*UON* source can be serialized in other format such as YAML, XML or JSON with respect of their capabilities and limitations.
+*UON* source can be serialized in other formats such as YAML, XML or JSON with respect of their capabilities and limitations.

 ```yaml
 !!uon(version: 0.0.1) {